sigon426/app-preciocarburante/README.md

 ## Dataset Filters

-### If we want to compare the prices of gasoloina 95 on specific provinces on 01 march 2016, let's use the filter:
+### If we want to compare the prices of gasolina 95 on specific provinces on 01 march 2016, let's use the filter:

 http://app-preciocarburante.rhcloud.com/gasolina95?